-Doubts over Russian assault on Kyiv – follow Ukraine updates live
+Russian troops running out of food and fuel amid ‘faltering invasion’ - follow live

-Ukraine news – live: Doubts over Russian assault on Kyiv as ambassador denies Moscow bombed Mariupol theatre
+Ukraine news – live: Russian troops facing food and fuel shortage as Moscow faces fresh sanctions

 Some survivors of attack reportedly emerged on Thursday, but casualties still unknown